noam87/noamswebsite/content/q/john_stuart_mill.md

 ---

 <small>
-    1. The author in question is Arthur Helps.
+    1. The author in question is Arthur Helps, I think -- whose writing is not all that interesting.
 </small>

 ## Isn't it naive to think that you can change the mind of someone who is set in their way by debating them?